 The details Brown shared aligned to those Dusty shared under oath in his own unwavering testimony and in a majority decision, it was decided by a 3-Judge panel of the Virginia Court of Appeals that Dusty is “actually innocent” and should be set free.

-In a devastating blow to the panel’s ruling, the findings were appealed and his release halted.
+In a devastating blow, the findings were appealed to the Supreme Court and his release was halted.
 Shockingly, instead of returning to his family, Dusty’s previously approved petition was reversed.
 In 2011, now 3 more years after the appellate court’s findings, the Virginia Supreme Court upheld this reversal after being presented with a novel legal theory:

 It was later realized that a consideration of what a jury ‘could‘ believe was entirely too vague and allowed for any possible theory to be invented.
 In 2013 and again in 2020, Virginia legislators made significant changes to the review of potential wrongful convictions in actual innocence writs.
 Despite these “fundamental changes”, however, Dusty is not permitted to file another petition.
 His legal remedies are exhausted.

-Attorney David Hargett has devoted many years of effort in an attempt to right Dusty’s conviction.
+Attorney David Hargett who represented Dusty, devoted many years attempting to right Dusty’s conviction.
 Mary Kelly Tate, Director of The Institute of Actual Innocence of the University of Richmond School of Law, has been a staunch advocate for Dusty as well.
 Students of the University of Richmond School of Law have likewise been involved.

-Their goal is to help show Virginia Governor, Ralph Northam, that Dusty is innocent of these charges and that clemency is appropriate.
-This remedy is requested in light of material facts not brought to light in Billy Brown’s original testimony.
-Governor Northam’s four-year term will conclude in January of 2022 and it is expected that he will make a decision on Dusty’s petition for clemency prior to leaving office.
-Dusty’s petition has been pending since 2013, longer than any known petition in the history of Virginia.
+Their goal is to help show that Dusty is innocent of these charges and that clemency is appropriate.
+This remedy is appropriate in light of material facts not brought to light in Billy Brown’s original testimony.

-Now we are praying that Governor Ralph Northam take a very serious look at Dusty’s petition and will mercifully grant him the clemency that he so desperately deserves; 26 years for a crime that another man committed, confessed to, and whose confession was ruled credible, is clearly unjust.
+Today, Dusty’s new legal team continues to work on his case.
+We continue to pray that the state will mercifully grant him the clemency or parole that he so desperately deserves; 27 years for a crime that another man committed, confessed to, and whose confession was ruled credible, is clearly unjust.

 Dusty continues to keep a positive attitude and tries to be productive every day.
 He was honored to give the commencement speech to the graduating class at Greensville Correctional Center in October 2019.
 These were men who achieved the GED and who graduated from a vocational class.
 His speech focused on what it means to be personally accountable and the freedom to choose one’s own attitude, regardless of circumstances.
 In 26 years, Dusty has been a model inmate.
 His attitude and former SEAL training keep him focused on being the very best version of himself under the most difficult of circumstances.